 Shocklogic provides online event management technology solutions and services to companies across different industries, supporting organisers who manage events of 50 – 50,000 participants.
 Their range of different products, including registration, programme and membership management, mobile apps, online accommodation managements, online registration, polling and others, require them to be on top of all latest regulations to both implement into their day-to-day business but also to educate their clients.

-Here is what we discussed with @johnDmartinez, @AssnExecs, @SandeepMendi, @ML_Riley, @weareintheevent, @RebeccaDavisEM, @planetplanitbiz, @mikemcsharry, @GroupDynamics and me, @themiceblog.
+Here is what we discussed with @johnDmartinez, @AssnExecs, @SandeepMendi, @ML_Riley, @weareintheevent, @RebeccaDavisEM, @planetplanitbiz, @mikemcsharry, @GroupDynamics and myself, @themiceblog.

 How much of an impact will GDPR have on you?